Teaching language is a lot of work.

 Then you can track their progress individually and as a group.
 How many videos and activities have they progressed through?
 What percentage of the exercise questions are they getting right?
 You’ll be able to see all this information and more.

-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store or from the Google Play store to access material on your Android and iOS devices.
 Available in English, Spanish, French, German, Japanese and Mandarin Chinese.

 Okay, not everything is about memorizing, but learning vocabulary is an important part of language learning.
 This app lets teachers create their own flashcards and share them with students, who can then practice the vocabulary games.
 You can also search for previously made flashcards that other teachers have uploaded or ask students to create their own.
 Something I find really useful is to print out the flashcards to support my special educational needs students when doing activities in class.
 Bitsboard is only available for iOS.